UjjvalRajput/UjjvalRajput/README.md

 I enjoy working across systems, making tools more intuitive, and learning technologies that make development smoother.

-When I’m not coding, you’ll probably find me watching cricket 🏏 or painting 🎨.
+When I’m not coding, you’ll probably find me playing cricket 🏏 or painting 🎨.

 ---